Description of the HTTP API

 1.Create a personal certificate signed by a certificate authority certificate.

-2.In the Dr.Web HTTPD settings (parameter AdminSslCA), specify a path to the authority certificate by which your personal certificate is signed.
+2.In the Dr.Web HTTPD settings (the AdminSslCA parameter), specify a path to the certificate authority certificate used to sign your personal certificate.

 3.Each time you connect to Dr.Web HTTPD, use a signed certificate.